AkaAka14/Skill-Exchange/frontend/README.md

 # Frontend — Skill Exchange

-This is a minimal Vite + React scaffold for the Skill Exchange demo.
+This is a Vite + React application for the Skill Exchange.

 Quick start (PowerShell):